OlegTsarenko/diamond-price-suggester/README.md

 - The Project doesn't use multi currency approach therefore we assume only one currency from RapSheets it is USD

-- The Project has very few test only to display ability and basic configuration
+- The Project has a few tests of different type only for displaying ability and basic configuration

 ### API
 The project has Swagger API documentation placed on a next url after project starts locally: